-Eventually at the age of 16 I finally relented to the mobile when I realised I would be more easily able to talk to this particularly attractive girl I had been interested in in school.
-The power of girls on my young 16 year old mind was the weakness in my armour!
+Eventually at the age of 16 I finally relented to the mobile when I realised I would be more easily able to talk to this particular girl in school.
+The power of girls on my 16 year old mind was the weakness in my armour!

 So again I yeilded.

-Then began 8 years of observation and psycho-analysis.
-In that time I saw myself fall ill of the phenomenon FOMO: the fear of missing out.
+Then began 8 years of observation and psycho-analysis on the effects of digital social tools.
+In that time I saw myself fall ill of the phenomenon FOMO: the Fear of Missing Out.
 I saw my good friends disappear into the background, kept afloat in my mind by simple meaningless chats that mostly consisted of:

-A conversation like that and the social itch was scratched enough til the next one.
+A conversation like that and the social itch was seemingly scratched enough til the next pointless chat.
 I saw huge swathes of people live a totally different life online to the personality I thought they were.
 I saw trends start and end over social media.
 The whole time I observed myself: I kept a check on the effect it had on my mind and my personality, the effect it had on my mood, my friendships and my family.
 Finally I gave it up.
 It took two goes to quit.
-This post is about the research I’ve found and experiences I have had.
+[Disclaimer: I still use Facebook for Strange Labs, though I do not post on or use my personal profile] This post is about the research I’ve found and experiences I have had.
 In conclusion it led me to start developing an app to help rebuild meaningful relationships which will be described at the end.

 I hope this post provides insight to the effect digitalisation has had on society, from my personal perspective.

-And FoMO can be dangerous.
-There are observable effects of it, such as the effect it has when driving a car, or just the effects on real relationships.
-It made me depressed if I had been away from Facebook, and had got back to look through the history of my Facebook feed to see what had happened without me.
+And FOMO can be dangerous.
+There are observable effects of it, such as the distraction effect it has when driving a car for example, or the effects on real life relationships.
+It made me anxious and agitated if I had been away from Facebook, and had got back to look through the history of my Facebook feed to see what had happened without me.
 Seeing it unfold without me through real time updates on my feed was even worse!
 I would often subconsciously sacrifice being in the here and now to be depressed about when and where i wasn’t.